-- from Ocber 7 1761 to 1763: Colonel Baron von Asch (Lieutenant-colonel Sitin assumed command until his arrival)
+- from October 7 1761 to 1763: Colonel Baron von Asch (Lieutenant-Colonel Sitin assumed command until his arrival)

 Service during the War

-In 1757, the regiment took part in the campaign in East Prussia under General Count Apraxin.
+In 1757, the regiment took part in the campaign in East Prussia under Field-Marshal Count Apraxin.
 It was at the siege of Memel under Brigadier Treyden.
-On August 30, at the Battle of Gross-Jägersdorf, it was part of Fermor 1st Division and belonged to Lubomirsky's Brigade.
-When the Russian Army deployed, it was kept in reserve behind the centre.
+On August 30, at the Battle of Gross-Jägersdorf, it was part of Fermor's 1st Division and belonged to Lubomirsky's Brigade.
+When the Russian army deployed, it was kept in reserve behind the centre.
 In this battle, the regiment lost 5 officers, 15 grenadiers and 16 musketeers killed; and 8 officers and an unknown number of privates wounded.
-It took its winter-quarters in Memel as part of Riazanov's Brigade.
+It took up its winter-quarters in Memel as part of Riazanov's Brigade.
 By November 3, the regiment counted (including various detachments):

 - Staff (4 officers